whywaita/myshoes/README.md

 you need to register a target that repository or organization.

-- scope: set target scope for auto-scaling runner.
+- scope: set target scope for an auto-scaling runner.
   - repository example: `octocat/hello-worlds`
   - organization example: `octocat`
 - ghe_domain: set domain of your GitHub Enterprise Server.
   - example: `https://github.example.com`
   - please contain schema.
-- runner_user: set linux username that execute runner. you need to set exist user.
+- runner_user: set linux username that executes runner. you need to set exist user.
   - DO NOT set `root`.
 It can't run GitHub Actions runner in root permission.
   - example: `ubuntu`
 - resource_type: set instance size for a runner.
-  - please check a documents of shoes-providers.
+  - please check a document of shoes-providers.
 - github_personal_token: set token of GitHub Personal.
-  - please check a documents of [GPT](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+  - please check a document of [GPT](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).

 create target example: